mahadevan-k/flowrest/README.md

 The 2-minute Tutorial
 ---

+Grab a copy of the script at https://github.com/bitonator/flowrest/raw/master/flowrest.js

 First configure your API by creating an instance of the `flowrestapi` object, providing a base URL and the heirarchy of resources.

     var api=new flowrestapi({